mmartinezraga/HW3/README.md

 summary(TRANTIME[in_StatenI == 1])
 ```

 We also see variability that matches our assumption that housing cost in Manhattan is the most expensive, the Bronx being the least.
 I'm surprised however to see that Queens is second most expensive.
 Maybe this is more intuitive if we classify by neighborhood.
-I can only assume Queens is beig enough to not only have expensive housing in Astoria and LIC but also closer to Long Island.
+I can only assume Queens is big enough to not only have expensive housing in Astoria and LIC but also suburbian high-income housing closer to Long Island.
 ```{r}
 summary(housing_cost[in_Manhattan == 1])
 summary(housing_cost[in_Bronx == 1])